Kacprex/Chronos/README.md

 All default settings live in `src/config.py`.

+### Model history (rollback)

+In addition to `best_model.pth` / `latest_model.pth`, Chronos keeps a small history of promoted best models:

+- On every promotion, it saves `models/model_{generation}.pth`
+- It keeps the **last 5** generations and deletes older ones automatically

+This gives you a quick rollback path if a later generation collapses.

 ### Required paths

 - `ENGINE_PATH` – path to your Stockfish binary.
 - `MODELS_DIR` – directory containing `best_model.pth` and `latest_model.pth`.

 ### RL buffer & disk usage

+> Note: Shard/buffer locations are intentionally hardcoded to use a specific disk.

 Self-play writes shards to `RL_BUFFER_DIR` (default: `E:/chronos/chronos_rl_buffer`).